khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ### discuss progress / clarifications
 - would you like to present your progress to your class?
 - has anyone joined the Facebook group?
-- what's your preferred way of communication?
-Email, Moodle?
 - do you need clarification on the `di-identity` assignment?
 - you should only use the Zoom webinars if your [request to study remotely](https://www.essex.ac.uk/student/covid-19/remote-study) was granted
 - there is no official reading list, but there are many links and references in the files on this repository that I would encourage you to check